ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/installing-binaries/linux-arch-aur.rst

 - Acquire the tarball which contains the PKGBUILD
 - Extract the tarball
-- Run `makepkg -sri` as simple user in the directory where the files are saved
+- Run :code:`makepkg -sri` as simple user in the directory where the files are saved